All Episodes

 I think that's what they should do.

-Put up the bill we all voted on, and let's don't put out things that we uh actually divide us, like the Cadillac tax, the individual mandate, and a new entitlement program, that will divide us.
+And let's don't put out things that actually divide us, like the Cadillac tax, the individual mandate, and a new entitlement program.

 So what's the point?

-But the bill they're keeping under lock and key that they won't let us see, they would not let me have a copy of this morning, that bill is Obamacare Light, and that's why they don't want conservatives across the country to see it.
+But the bill they're keeping under lock and key that they won't let us see, they would not let me have a copy of this morning, that bill is Obamacare light, and that's why they don't want conservatives across the country to see it.

 I want to ask this question.

-When I talked to Paul Ryan, he said yes, it's going to be repealed.
+When I talked to Paul Ryan, he said, yes, it's going to be repealed.

 So you're saying that they're keeping the Cadillac tax and what else?